hassanrasheedk/una-health-backend/README.md

 ## Conclusion
 This project provides API endpoints for managing glucose data and options for local deployment using Docker Compose.
 The project is built with FastAPI and SQLAlchemy, providing a robust and scalable solution.

+## Sources used for Help
+Used google for searching for syntax, debugging.
+Took help from GPT to write the README, docstrings, and debugging.